isaac-sim/IsaacAutomator/README.md

 #### Isaac Orbit

-*Isaac Orbit is still experimental and intended for preview purposes only.*
+*Isaac Orbit is deprecated in favor of Isaac Lab.*

 [Isaac Orbit](https://isaac-orbit.github.io/orbit/index.html) can be pre-installed on the deployed Isaac instances.